 - Severe weather;

 - Security risks;

-- Some types of strike action;
+- Strike action;

 - Political instability;

 - Air traffic management decisions which prevent a flight from departing; and

 - Technical problems with an aircraft caused by something out of the ordinary.

 Technical problems do not always amount to extraordinary circumstances.
 If in doubt, ask the airline for further information or contact the Consumer Council on 0800 121 6022 or email complaints@consumercouncil.org.uk.